Twins–White Sox rivalry: 2000s

 The rivalry took shape in the 2000s as both teams consistently competed for the AL Central title.
 The Twins won three consecutive division titles from 2002–2004, with the Sox coming in second place each year.
-The 2003 season proved to be the closest, as Minnesota would win the division by four games after trainling Chicago by 7 1/2 games at the All-Star Break.
+The 2003 season proved to be the closest, as Minnesota would win the division by four games after trailing Chicago by 7 1/2 games at the All-Star Break.
 From September 16–18, 2003, Minnesota completed a pivotal three-game sweep of Chicago, holding the White Sox to a combined seven runs and extending its division lead from a half-game to 3 1/2 games.

 After the 2005 White Sox dominated the AL Central en route to their World Series title, the Twins retook the division in 2006, finishing one game ahead of the Detroit Tigers and just six ahead of the third-place White Sox.
 The 2006 season was noted for White Sox manager Ozzie Guillen referring to the Twins players as "little piranhas".

 In 2008, The White Sox led the AL Central for most of the season.
 The Twins spent much of the season in second place behind the White Sox.
 In the penultimate series of the season from September 23–25, the Twins swept the White Sox to take a half-game lead.
 Both the Twins and White Sox lost two of three in their final series, forcing Chicago to play a make-up against the Detroit Tigers, which had been rained out earlier in September.
 The White Sox won this game, leaving the Sox and Twins tied atop the AL Central at 88–74, forcing a tie-breaker game to decide the division champion.

 Chicago won the coin toss for home field advantage for the tiebreaker based on the rules at the time; White Sox fans were encouraged to wear black, leading to this game being called the "Blackout Game."
 The White Sox won the game, 1–0, on the strength of a Jim Thome home run in the 7th inning.
 Chicago starting pitcher John Danks, pitching on three days rest, pitched eight shutout innings and closer Bobby Jenks pitched the 9th to earn the save.